keleven-uk/pyKlock1/README.md

 Klock will store a number of events that are displayed in a table.
 These events have a date due attached to them, Klock will give notifications when up and coming.

+Added sound to Klock.
+	Klock can play Westminster type chimes on the quarter, half and on the hour.
+	Klock can also play "the pips" on the hour.

 The foreground and background colours can be selected.

 Klock is moved by dragging the displayed time.